NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ## Enjoy!

-Kubernets is realy fun to learn and there is so muche things that you can automate.
+Kubernets is fun to learn and there are so many things that you can automate.

 Have fun :)